Welcome to The Green Ration Book

 Anchor Steam Beer

-The second Fishergate Environmental Panel meeting estimated Anchor Steam Beer at 1.91kg
+Anchor Steam Beer at 1.91kg

 (now revised – see below)